Last updated on May 12, 2022.

 DNS data provides critical clues

-Looking into the DNS data collected by BlueCat DNS Edge, a clear pattern started to emerge.
+Looking into the DNS request data collected by BlueCat’s intelligent security system, a clear pattern started to emerge.
 The problematic subnets showed exceedingly high NXDOMAIN volumes, indicating that something wasn’t resolving correctly.
 At the same time, the subnets also showed a large amount of anomalous PTR (reverse lookup) activity.

 The PTR activity all had the same timestamp, indicating a simultaneous barrage of reverse lookups from across the network.

 With BlueCat, users can easily adjust the search command to pull up relevant logs.
 With one click, pivot into the DNS insights and analytics tab for a graphical view of those logs.
 Integrate easily with Splunk with our free Splunk app to drill deeper into query patterns.

 These data points were then triangulated against network utilization information for various applications.
 It emerged that the local firewall was the largest consumer of DNS on the network.
 Looking at packets from workstations impacted by performance issues, a large number of Link-Local Multicast Name Resolution (LLMNR) queries were also identified.

 High utilization of DNS by the local firewall in combination with a surge of LLMNR queries finally allowed the team to piece together the issue.
 Here’s what was happening: